rblades/dhworkbook_master/docs/module-4/Exercises.md

 1. With your data pasted in, you can now experiment with a number of different visualizations that are all built on the D3.js code library.

 2. Try the ‘alluvial’ diagram.
-Pick place1 and place2 as your dimensions - you click and drag the green boxes under 'map your data' into the 'steps' box.
+Pick place1 and place2 as your dimensions &mdash; you click and drag the green boxes under 'map your data' into the 'steps' box.

 3. Leave the 'size' box empty.